michellemacrh/aap-builds/README.md

 Add HTML files to subdirectories within the `docs/` directory in the `gh-pages` branch.

-The files are published under: https://michellemacrh.github.io/aap-builds/
+The files are published here:

 * https://michellemacrh.github.io/aap-builds/dev-guide-main-2024-02-27.html